Gifts of Securities

-If the securities you wish to donate are held at a brokerage firm, please contact Ann Marie Mulhearn at 610-758-3180 for instructions on electronically transferring your stock to one of the University's numerous brokerage accounts.
+If the securities you wish to donate are held at a brokerage firm, please contact Terry Caskey at 610-758-3179 for instructions on electronically transferring your stock to one of the University's numerous brokerage accounts.
 Lehigh has accounts at numerous brokerage firms, including Charles Schwab, Fidelity Investments, Merrill Lynch, Morgan Stanley, and Wells Fargo Advisors, among others.
 This is the most expedient manner in which to transfer securities, since it is done electronically and therefore eliminates the need for most paperwork.

 If the securities you wish to donate are in your possession, mail the unendorsed certificate to the Office of Finance and Administration, along with a letter authorizing the University to accept the securities on your behalf.
 In a separate envelope, mail a signed stock power for each of the securities you are contributing, being sure to leave the stock power form blank, as the University's broker will complete the form according to regulations.
 Please be sure to sign the stock power and letter of authorization exactly as your name appears on the stock certificate.
 All owners listed on the stock certificate must sign the stock power and letter of authorization.
-Stock power forms are available from your broker, banker, or from the University's Finance and Administration Office or Development Office, or you may download the form.
-You may obtain a copy of a Letter of Authorization.
+Stock power forms are available from your broker, banker, or from the University's Finance and Administration Office or Development Office, or you may download this form.
+For your convenience here is a Letter of Authorization.

 Points to remember when donating gifts of securities:

 - Notify the Office of Finance and Administration at 610-758-3179 of your intended donation, including the details of your securities transfer and the desired purpose of your donation.